iSEE Critical Conversation 2019:

 May 23-24, 2019, University Club, Chicago

-iSEE is bringing together academic, industry, government, and nongovernment experts to discuss biological advances and challenges in implementation and regulation of genetically modified mosquitoes for disease control — an emerging environmental, human health, and regulatory concern.
+iSEE brought together academic, industry, government, and nongovernment experts to discuss biological advances and challenges in implementation and regulation of genetically modified mosquitoes for disease control — an emerging environmental, human health, and regulatory concern.

 Critical Conversations are supported by a generous gift from the Alvin H. Baum Family Fund, iSEE’s founding benefactor.
 The Baum Fund is administered by Joel Friedman.

-KEYNOTE: The Critical Conversation will begin with a public keynote the evening of May 23 by University of Illinois Entomology Professor and Head May Berenbaum, world-renowned entomologist for her research on the chemical interactions between herbivorous insects and their host-plants.
-Among her many accolades, Berenbaum is current Editor-in-Chief of the Proceedings of the National Academy of Sciences (PNAS), former President of the Entomological Society of America, and 2014 National Medal of Science winner.
-The title of her talk will be “GMO Mosquitoes — OMG!
-Cultural Perceptions of Genetic Modification for Mosquito Control.”
-A brief description of the talk:
+KEYNOTE: The Critical Conversation began with a public keynote the evening of May 23 by University of Illinois Entomology Professor and Head May Berenbaum, world-renowned entomologist for her research on the chemical interactions between herbivorous insects and their host-plants.
+Berenbaum is current Editor-in-Chief of the Proceedings of the National Academy of Sciences (PNAS), former President of the Entomological Society of America, and 2014 National Medal of Science winner.

-WORKSHOP: Invited participants will attend a daylong workshop May 24 to tackle the myriad issues around GMM technology.
-In the hopes of furthering discussion toward developing a cohesive and exact regulatory framework, we are inviting experts from around the world who include academics, leaders from nonprofit organizations and industry, and federal scientists and regulators.
+WORKSHOP: Invited participants attended a daylong workshop May 24 to tackle the myriad issues around GMM technology.
+In the hopes of furthering discussion toward developing a cohesive and exact regulatory framework, organizers invited experts from around, including academics, leaders from nonprofit organizations and industry, and federal scientists and regulators.

 - Mark Benedict, Research Biologist, Centers for Disease Control and Prevention